Jesuits: Canada

-The Jesuit Paul Ragueneau burned down Sainte-Marie, instead of allowing the Iroquois the satisfaction of destroying it.
-By late June 1649, the French and some Christian Hurons built Sainte-Marie II on Christian Island (Isle de Saint-Joseph).
-Facing starvation, lack of supplies, and constant threats of Iroquois attack, the small Sainte-Marie II was abandoned in June 1650.
-The remaining Christian Hurons and Jesuits departed for Quebec and Ottawa.
-As a result of the Iroquois raids and outbreak of disease, many missionaries, traders, and soldiers died.
-Today, the Huron tribe, also known as the Wyandot, have a First Nations reserve in Quebec, Canada, and three major settlements in the United States.
+The Jesuit Paul Ragueneau burned down Sainte-Marie, instead of allowing the Haudenosaunee the satisfaction of destroying it.
+By late June 1649, the French and some Christian Wendat built Sainte-Marie II on Christian Island (Isle de Saint-Joseph).
+Facing starvation, lack of supplies, and constant threats of Haudenosaunee attack, the small Sainte-Marie II was abandoned in June 1650.
+The remaining Christian Wendat and Jesuits departed for Quebec and Ottawa.
+As a result of the Haudenosaunee raids and outbreak of disease, many missionaries, traders, and soldiers died.
+Today, the Wendat have a First Nations reserve in Quebec, Canada, while the related Wyandot people have three major settlements in the United States.

-After the collapse of the Huron nation, the Jesuits undertook the task of converting the Iroquois, something they had attempted in 1642 with little success.
-In 1653, the Iroquois nation had a fallout with the Dutch.
+After the collapse of the Wendat nation, the Jesuits undertook the task of converting the Haudenosaunee, something they had attempted in 1642 with little success.
+In 1653, the Haudenosaunee nation had a fallout with the Dutch.
 They then signed a peace treaty with the French and a mission was established.
-The Iroquois soon turned on the French again.
+The Haudenosaunee soon turned on the French again.
 In 1658, the Jesuits were having little success and were under constant threat of being tortured or killed.
-They continued their effort until 1687, when they abandoned their permanent posts in the Iroquois homeland.
+They continued their effort until 1687, when they abandoned their permanent posts in the Haudenosaunee homeland.

 In 1700, Jesuits turned to maintaining Quebec, Montreal, and Ottawa without establishing new posts.
 During the Seven Years' War, Quebec was captured by the British in 1759 and New France came under British control.
 The British barred the immigration of more Jesuits to New France.
 In 1763, only 21 Jesuits were stationed in New France.
 In 1773, only 11 Jesuits remained.
 In 1773, the British crown declared that the Society of Jesus in New France was dissolved.

 The dissolution of the order left in place substantial estates and investments, amounting to an income of approximately £5,000 a year.
 The Council for the Affairs of the Province of Quebec, later succeeded by the Legislative Assembly of Quebec, assumed the task of allocating the funds to suitable recipients, chiefly schools.

 In 1842, the Jesuit mission in Quebec was re-established.
 A number of Jesuit colleges were founded in the decades following.
 One of these colleges evolved into present-day Laval University.